Kirikou and the Wild Beasts: Reception

-The film received an excellent reception from French critics.
+The film received highly positive reviews from French critics.
 The site Allociné gives the film just over four stars out of five, based on twenty-three press reviews.
 Most critics agree that the second installment of Kirikou's adventures is a worthy “sequel” to the first, both in terms of graphics and storyline, despite the absence of the element of surprise.
 Michel Roudevitch, in Libération, describes the film as “lush, hilarious, and warm.”
 Jacques Mandelbaum, in Le Monde, views it as “a thoroughly commendable sequel that will surely delight the little ones.”
 Marine Landrot, in Télérama, appreciates the diversity of rhythm and tone in the four stories that comprise the film, concluding with a wish for a third film “as demanding and graceful as the first two.”
 The script of the various stories convinces a majority of critics; however, Isabelle Daniel, in Première, “regrets a bit the narrative ease” but believes that “the magic truly works.”